Whose Will decreed this landlocked sea

 The passing haze of comet’s fall,

-Or are that glaze of dream in flesh
+And are that glaze of dream made flesh

 Beyond the limits of our sight.

-But if night should be all that is,
+But should such Night be All that is,

 The Face beyond our blinded sight.

-Yet what dark mind could find a gleam
+Yet what Dark mind could feel a gleam

 Of pleasure from such turns,